obahareth/awesome-mena-conferences-and-meetups/CONTRIBUTING.md

 * All conferences and meetups must have both an Arabic and English version added (might change this to support Arabic-only/English-only conferences).
+You can submit in one language only and the maintainers will help translate to another language.
 * Each conference and meetup should have a unique `identifier` for both Arabic and English versions.

 **All conferences should have this structure**